Unique Selling Proposition Examples: 10 Companies That Nailed Their USP

-Warby Parker came up with a way to overcome the obstacle of being an online retailer and came up with a strategy that certainly made them stand out from the rest of the eyeglass industry.
-They offer a virtual try-on that allows people to ship 5 frames to their home and try them on for free.
+Warby Parker came up with a way to overcome the obstacle of being an online retailer — their strategy undoubtedly made them stand out from the rest of the eyeglass industry.
+Warby Parker offers a virtual try-on that allows people to ship 5 frames to their home and try them on for free.

-As an online retailer, Warby Parker had to find a way to overcome this obstacle.
+As an online retailer, they had to find a way to overcome this obstacle.
 And their try-on strategy does just that.

 This also represents that Warby Parker puts their customers first and go the extra mile to make sure they’re happy.

-Their USP provides value, solves a pain point, and certainly puts Warby Parker ahead of the game to their competitors.
+Their USP provides value, solves a pain point, and puts Warby Parker ahead of the game to their competitors.